NEXT UP ON this.

 Senior Lecturer in Writing and Literature at Deakin University

 One effective way to review your written notes is to talk about them.
-Dr Pont says that students who get together once a week to discuss material often have a better understanding of the topic and subsequently earn the highest marks.
+Dr Pont says that students who message or call each other once a week to discuss material often have a better understanding of the topic and subsequently earn the highest marks.
+A great way to do this is by organising weekly Skype meetings with your peers where you can hash out ideas and problems.

 Make sure your notes for an assignment or an exam are easy to review.
 It’s hard to take notes while listening to someone speak – after a lecture, always check that what you’ve written makes sense.